 Installation

-The local-builder is available either as a lxc / incus container, or as a OCI / Docker container.
-According to your choice, please follow one of the two paragraphs below.
+The local-builder is available either as an LXC / incus container, or as a OCI (Docker/Podman) container.
+According to your choice, please follow one of the three sections below.

-However, do not forget to follow the third paragraph in order to set-up your host for cross-compilation.
+However, do not forget to follow the fourth section in order to set-up your host for cross-compilation.

-The last paragraph is about the setup of a HTTP/HTTPS proxy configuration.
+The last section is about the setup of a HTTP/HTTPS proxy configuration.
 Follow it only if you are using a proxy!

 Using Docker